 Participation in your assigned lab is mandatory for this course.
 Your lab instructor will provide you with additional information.
 At the end of the semester your laboratory instructor will send your grade to include it in your SPAN 1411 calculations.

-GRAMMAR/VOCABULARY ACTIVITIES McGraw-Hill Education Connect® (20%/200 TOTAL):
+GRAMMAR/VOCABULARY ACTIVITIES McGraw-Hill Education Connect® (20%/200_TOTAL):

 Complete the assigned activities in Connect® You must access them through Blackboard to sync the progress and save the grades.
-Practice activities have unlimited attempts and you will receive a grade for completion.

 a.LearnSmart 4% (40 POINTS)